The UCLA Center for Health Policy Research, The MolinaCares Accord, and the California Health Care Foundation present the

 The COVID-19 pandemic continues to shine a light on significant inequities in many aspects of health: insurance coverage and affordability, social determinants of health, and structural barriers to high-quality care.
 With the signs of inequity more obvious than ever, the increased focus has also spurred ideas from those who are closest to the problems.

-Beginning in October 2022, UCLA graduate students are invited to turn their ideas into action and develop innovative community-based solutions to improve health equity in California.
+Each year, UCLA graduate students are invited to turn their ideas into action and develop innovative community-based solutions to improve health equity in California.

 young latino boy wearing a mask getting his heart checked